FINALLY !!!!!

 My answer to: “The Lifelong Effects of Early Childhood Adversity and Toxic Stress”

-In 1994, after writing my manuscript about my abused childhood, I asked: Does childhood abuse have long-term effects?
-Every psychologist I spoke to said: “Children grow out of it.”
+In 1994, after finishing a manuscript about my abusive childhood, I asked a question that haunted me: Does childhood abuse have lasting effects?

-I knew they were wrong.
-My trauma never left—it lived in my body and mind, ruining concentration, fueling anxiety, and shaping every day of my life.
+My trauma didn’t fade—it lived on in my body and mind, wrecking my ability to concentrate, fueling chronic anxiety, and shaping every part of my life.

-In 2000, I wrote to 36 universities in the U.S. and Europe, asking if children could have PTSD or abnormal cortisol levels.
-Only one replied: “Children have no PTSD.”
+In 2000, I wrote to 36 universities across the U.S. and Europe, asking:

 I pushed further—writing to President Clinton: